open-imx/imxIcons/CONTRIBUTING.md

 All types of contributions are encouraged and valued!!!
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions.

+## Icon Creation
+If you just create new icons, we’d love to include them in the library so you don’t have the hassle of implementing them yourself.
+Feel free to share your icons by sending them through Discord or by creating a GitHub issue, and we’ll take care of the integration.

+If you need any help or have questions along the way, don't hesitate to reach out to our dedicated Discord channel.
+We’re here to assist you!

+Icons are built using individual SVG snippets, which we refer to as "parts."
+The library provides an easy way to assemble these parts into complete icons.
+To give some insights on the process we have a page about adding icons to the library.

 ## Development